torankusu-23/SparrowRender/README.md

 # SparrowRender
-Rasterization Render for windows only
+Rasterization Renderer for windows only